Astros vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

+- The Astros have been favored on the moneyline 104 total times this season.
+They've gone 57-47 in those games.

+- Houston has a 12-4 record (winning 75% of its games) when playing as moneyline favorites of -250 or shorter.

-- Based on this matchup's moneyline, the Astros have an implied win probability of 60%.
+- Based on this game's moneyline, the Astros have an implied win probability of 71.4%.

-- Houston has combined with opponents to go over the total 77 times this season for a 77-68-3 record against the over/under.
+- Houston has played in 149 games with a set over/under, and have combined with its opponents to go over the total 78 times (78-68-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!